 Hospital Projects

-Mothers’ Union members in the Diocese of St. Albans are involved in several projects in conjunction with local hospitals.
+MU members in the Diocese of St. Albans are involved in several projects in conjunction with the following local hospitals; Barnet, Bedford, Lister, Luton & Dunstable, Princess Alexandra, QEII, Watford.

-The Lister Hospital in Stevenage is provided with Story Bags for Play Leaders to use in the children’s wards.
-Older children are given activity bags which contain puzzles and books to help pass the time in hospital.
+Story Bags for Play Leaders to use in the children’s wards are provided and older children are given activity bags which contain puzzles and books to help pass the time in hospital.

-Luton and Dunstable Hospital has a busy Special Care Baby Unit and members sew sheets and knit blankets especially for incubators.
+For the busy Special Care Baby Units members sew sheets and knit blankets especially for incubators.

 For babies who are born very prematurely, and therefore, very small, we make tiny bonnets, romper suits and dresses and these are gratefully received by the parents who cannot find such small items in the shops.
+Also special knitted orange bonnets are supplied for babies needing that extra care when first born, allowing them to be easily recognisable.
 At Christmas, a small stocking is hung on the end of the incubators which contain gifts for the baby.

-Both these hospitals, and also the Princess Alexandra Hospital in Harlow, are provided with emergency washbags for adults and children who are admitted via A&E or at short notice.
+Hospitals are also provided with emergency washbags for adults and children who are admitted via A&E or at short notice.

-When the bags are completed they are then blessed at a church service and they are then distributed to the hospitals by Mothers’ Union.
-The children’s washbag project is our newest project and the children say they like to do something for other children, especially those in hospital.
+When the bags are completed they are then blessed at a church service and they are then distributed to the hospitals by MU.
+The children’s washbag project is one the children say they like as they can to do something for other children, especially those in hospital.

 For some frail patients in hospital or care homes, Memory Books, provided by members, are a good way of stimulating their memory and visitors are able to use them as a topic of conversation.